vedph/cadmus_mqdq_app/README.md

 - _backend_: the corresponding backend API is [Cadmus API](https://github.com/vedph/cadmus_api).
 The MQDQ project has no specific parts, and thus uses the general-purpose backend with its stock parts and fragments.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

+## History

+- 2021-10-15: upgraded to use newer general parts with replaced document references.
+This anyway does not directly affects MQDQ, as it does not use any part or fragment including the document references model.
+New Docker images have been generated with version dump to 1.1.0 because of the small breaking change in the backend for the Mongo auth database.